-Your vehicle has a dooropen indicator on the instrument panel to indicate when either door is not tightly closed.
+Your vehicle has a door-open indicator on the instrument panel to indicate when any door is not tightly closed.

 Locking the doors reduces the chance of someone being thrown out of the vehicle during a crash, and it helps prevent passengers from accidentally opening a door and falling out.